What is Aromatherapy?

 We have all experienced the effects of smell on our memories and emotions.
 Scents remind us of times of joy as well as times of sadness.

 The scent of a campfire brings me back to my days at summer camp and always makes me crave s’mores.
-The aroma of freshly baked chocolate chips cookies brings me back to my kitchen and the joys of baking with my children when they were small.
+The aroma of freshly baked chocolate chip cookies brings me back to my kitchen and the joys of baking with my children when they were small.
 The scent of patchouli acts as a time portal, instantly transporting me back to the 1960s.

 These same scents will awaken different feelings in different people.
 What emotions or memories do these scents evoke in you?